 Jim went on to work for Pete and his son Perry on many of their designs in the Asian rim during the Japanese golf boom.
 He quickly was put to work assisting with the large grading maps for many of the golf courses being built in the late 80’s.
 Jim has a degree from University of Northern Colorado in Education.
 He taught high school drafting prior to golf; it’s that ability to visualize in three dimensions and his knowledge of topographical mapping that helped his learning process.

 During the tenure with the Dye family he met Tom Doak.
-Jim would later leave the Dyes and for the next 17 years he would create and build golf courses with Tom Doak.
+Jim would later leave the Dyes and for the next 17 years he would design and build golf courses with Tom Doak.
 Always in the same fashion he first learned with Pete Dye, using the model of design/build.
 Jim went on to build many golf courses using in-house crews, including Apache Stronghold, Pacific Dunes, Sebonack and Old Macdonald.